 How much does it cost?

 The minimum fee is NZD $150.00 plus GST payable for the first document and NZD $30 plus GST for each additional document payable at the end of your appointment.
 Eftpos and credit card facilities are available and we do not take payment in cash.
+We do not have pay wave.
 The fee may increase depending on the number of documents, their complexity and the time required to consider them.

 Apostille and authentication certificates - Why do I have to have my document further stamped after visiting the Notary?